Retina Network Security Scanner by BeyondTrust

-Unlike most of the software applications reviewed here, Retina Network Security Scanner by eEye Digital Security is not available as freeware.
+Unlike most of the software applications reviewed here, Retina Network Security Scanner by BeyondTrust is not available as freeware.
 As it is a highly capable and fully-featured security vulnerability scanner, it is distributed as commercial software.
-The license pricing for Retina is tiered as follows: $575 to scan 32 IP addresses, $650 for 64 IP addresses, $850 for 128 IP addresses, and $1,650 for 256 IP addresses.
-These licenses are actually one year subscriptions as Retina will not function after the one-year period is over unless you renew the subscription.
+The license pricing for Retina is $1,200.
+The license is actually one year subscriptions as Retina will not function after the one-year period is over unless you renew.

 While your subscription period is valid, you can download and install updates for Retina.
 These updates take two forms: patches for the Retina scanner itself, and vulnerability definition updates that allow Retina to recognize the latest vulnerabilities and exploits.
 In this way, Retina must be kept up to date in the same way that antivirus scanners do.